perrie00/belief-timeseries-viz-toolbox/README.md

 - Plot full opinion trajectories for all agents and topics over time.
 - Supports opinions stored as `n × m × T` arrays (agents × topics × time).

+### Required input format

+- Each simulation must output a folder like
 ---

 ## 📦 Installation